 STI Education Systems Holdings, Inc. ("STI Holdings" or the "Parent Company") was originally established in 1928 as the Philippine branch office of Theo H. Davies & Co., a Hawaiian corporation.
 It was reincorporated as a Philippine corporation in 1946.
-After many years of operations as part of the Jardine-Matheson group and was listed on the Philippine Stock Exchange on October 12, 1976, STI Holdings was then sold to local Philippine investors in 2006.
+After many years of operations as part of the Jardine-Matheson group, STI Holdings was sold to local Philippine investors in 2006.
 In March 2010, it became part of the Tanco Group of Companies.
-The Parent Company completed its follow-on offering of 2.9 billion shares in November 2012 comprising of primary and secondary issues.
-Today, it is a holding company with investments in three large educational institutions and is also the owner of Attenborough Holdings Corporation (AHC) which was a party to the various agreements with Philippine Women's University (PWU) and Unlad Resources and Development Corporation (Unlad).
-The Parent Company's three subsidiaries involved in education are STI Education Services Group, Inc. (STI ESG), STI West Negros University, Inc. (STI WNU) and Information and Communications Technology Academy, Inc. (iACADEMY).